SMALL DIAMETER WATER MAIN REPLACEMENT PROJECT CAPITOL HILL AREA – ADVISORY NEIGHBORHOOD COMMISSIONS 6A AND 6B

 As part of its Capital Improvement Program, DC Water is replacing existing 12-inch and smaller cast iron water mains in various locations throughout the city.
-Construction for this project will occur in the Capitol Hill area (see construction location map below).
+Construction for this project will occur in the Capitol Hill area (see construction location map on back).
 These efforts will help improve water quality and system reliability, increase water pressure in some areas, and maintain adequate flows throughout the system.

 - Replacement of service lines – including free private side replacement of lead and galvanized iron pipe